GDGCVITBHOPAL/Weathered/README.md

 Weather icons taken from [Here](https://www.figma.com/community/file/1126777451931792118/weather-glassmorphism-icon)

 ## Steps to run the App :
+Excited to experience WEATHERED?
+Here's how to set it up:

+1. **Fork the Repository:** Contribute to the project or simply get a copy for your personal use.
+2. **Clone Locally:** Retrieve the project onto your development machine using Git.
+3. **Install Flutter:** Ensure you have Flutter and its dependencies installed.
+4. **Install Dependencies:** Execute `flutter pub get` to download all required packages.
+5. **Obtain an API Key:** Create a free API key from OpenWeatherMap ([https://openweathermap.org/api](https://openweathermap.org/api)).
-1. Create a file named `api_key.dart` in `lib/src/api` folder and add your api key generated from this website.
+6. **Configure API Key:** Establish a file named `api_key.dart` within the `lib/src/api` folder, and securely store your OpenWeatherMap API key within this file.
+7. **Run the App:** Launch or debug the application using your preferred Flutter environment.